The path to the unveiling of

 promised: “they shall be peaceful [serene, or carefree]” (Psalm

 122:6 literal translation).
 Jerusalem

-It, therefore, behooves us to return to our ‘launching’ point, to the place of Heaven’s choice, where the righteous King-Priest revealed Himself to our father Abraham in a covenantal bond that will not fail or end!
-This city, although not perfect as of yet, was also where the greatest of all atonements for humanity was affected to the fullest, enabling those who have embraced it (the atonement) to prepare the site even now for the coming down of perfection, both in the person of our King, and His city – the heavenly Jerusalem.
+It therefore behooves us to return to our ‘launching’ point, to the place of Heaven’s choice, where the righteous King-Priest revealed Himself to our father Abraham in a covenantal bond that will not fail or end!
+This city, although not perfect as of yet, was also where the greatest of all atonements for humanity was affected to the fullest, enabling those who have embraced this supernatural act to prepare the site, even now, for the coming down of perfection, both in the person of our King, and of His city – the heavenly Jerusalem.

 *Tzedek in Hebrew is actually “justice”, while “tzdaka” is “righteousness”.
 But in actuality, in Hebrew, these terms are inextricable one from the other.

 Post a Comment